Seahawks’ Chris Carson will undergo neck surgery and miss the rest of the season

 Seattle has four other running backs on its 53-man roster — Collins, Rashaad Penny, Travis Homer and DeeJay Dallas, all of whom have been drafted by the team since 2016.

-Collins has started the past five games with Carson out and has 345 yards rushing on 84 carries.
+Collins has started the past five games with Carson out and leads the team with 345 yards rushing on 84 carries.
 His best game came in an overtime loss at Pittsburgh when he rushed for 101 yards on 20 carries, the only time this season a Seattle running back has topped the 100-yard mark and the only time since Carson did it on Dec.
 15, 2019 at Carolina.

 Collins suffered a groin injury against the Steelers, and though he has continued to play, his numbers have been more diminished the past three games, with 120 yards on 36 carries.
 Collins is not on the injury report this week.